 The soar-away success of Butlers in the Buff (the 'Male Order Company') has been built upon the fact that there are many women (usually groups of) who like to be waited on by handsome, toned, young men.
 And they will pay for it, of course

 Stacey Lynn is one-third of the business's management team.
-"About 15 years ago, our MD, Jason Didcott, left the navy after 15 year's service and the idea of creating a naked butlering service came to him one day.
+"Back in 2001, our MD, Jason Didcott, left the navy after 15 year's service and the idea of creating a naked butlering service came to him one day.
 The girls raved about the first event, so Jason recruited a few other guys - including Will Jones, our other business partner - to do more.

 "At first it was almost a hobby, a bit of a laugh, really.
 Over time, they realised they were onto something.
 They then asked me to join the team to take care of PR and marketing."

 Stacey continues: "All our guys are attractive, toned and scantily-clad, which makes a good news story.
 Early on we had a lot of press coverage, which helped us to recruit more butlers and the business quickly took off."

 Back then, the trio had other jobs to do.
 'Butlers' was an evening and weekend business - which didn't even have an office.
 As Stacey confesses, plans for the business were often hatched in the pub.

 Advice was sought from [Bristol-based enterprise agency] BRAVE.
 "It was a free consultation on what setting up a business actually involved.
 The adviser made excellent suggestions and we were very glad of the advice."